 Feed lying down

-Night feeding can be more restful if you learn to feed lying down, but make sure you don’t fall asleep and roll onto your baby.
+Night feeding can be more restful if you learn to feed lying down, but make sure you don’t fall asleep with your baby in your bed as there are lots of risks associated with it.
 After the feed, put your baby back in their bed space, eg a cot attached to your bed.

 Nap when your baby naps in the day